CodeNode21/Hangman/README.md

 This is a classing hangman style game - where user tries to guess the name of the city or state by choosing letters.

+Hey, you might find your next vacation destination.

 ## Overview

 <!-- TODO: add a description of your assignment, theme, approach, and solution here -->